PratikKunapuli/EQTrackingControl/README.md

 # Point Particle EQ
-This respository contains RL environments and training code to investigate equivariance for a point particle.
+This respository contains RL environments and PPO training code to investigate equivariance for a point particle.
 All environments and training code is written using Jax.

-## Instalation
+## Installation
 This package was run on Python 3.10.
 Other python versions may work, but it has not been tested.
 Jax can be installed with backend support for GPU/TPU by following their installation instructions.
+Training takes approximately 4 mins for 10M env steps, running on an Nvidia RTX A5000.

 ```
 git clone git@github.com:PratikKunapuli/PointParticleEQ.git